Supplements that people with irritable bowel syndrome should not take

 Irritable bowel syndrome (IBS) is a common digestive disorder that affects millions of people worldwide.
 It is characterized by symptoms such as abdominal pain, bloating, diarrhea, and constipation, which can significantly impact a person’s quality of life.
 While the exact cause of IBS is unknown, it is often linked to a combination of factors such as gut sensitivity, diet, stress, and lifestyle.
 Managing IBS can be a challenging and deeply personal process, as what works for one person may not work for another.
 This leads many people to explore different methods to relieve their symptoms, with supplements being a popular option.

 Many supplements promise to target gut health, control symptoms, or restore balance in the digestive system—all of which sound appealing.
 However, not all supplements are created equal, and some can do more harm than good for people managing IBS.
-And choosing the right supplement is important to avoid aggravating the condition.
+Choosing the right option, whether it’s a Colon cleanse or another digestive aid, is important to avoid aggravating the condition.

 This article will help you better understand the role of supplements in managing IBS by shedding light on which ones nutritionists say you should avoid.